Repelente808/Repots/README.md

 sudo pacman -S swww
 ```
 (these are already installed during the process, but for some reason, they only work after installing manually)
+Again, remember to do a reboot to don't get any trouble!
 ## Preview
 Take a look at each element of the dotfiles!